 After talking about it at length, I realized that one thing that drives me crazy about our house is our living room furniture.
 We bought it three years ago, and I never sit on it because it is totally uncomfortable.
 I had back surgery in my early 20’s and have to be really picky about where I sit.
 Since my furniture is oversized and fluffy, I have been sitting on my living room floor for the past three years.
 Although I really didn’t want to buy new furniture again, I began to realize that I wasn’t feeling at home in my house because I didn’t have a comfortable place to relax.
 After sitting on the floor all this time, it took almost moving to make me realize that one thing I really need is different furniture.

 I started looking for furniture on Craigslist.
-I found sofas and loveseats that looked really nice.
+I found sofas and loveseats that looked really nice from elite companies like Coaster Furniture.
 The only problem with buying used furniture is that we don’t really have a way to move it.
 Also, since my back problems are an issue, buying used furniture would probably mean driving to a bunch of people’s houses and asking them to let me sit on it for a while before I could decide.
 Plus, used couches have been puked, drooled, and farted on so you can’t really clean them like you can a piece of used wooden furniture.

 That convinced us to do the unthinkable.
 We went furniture shopping at real stores!
 At furniture stores, they let you sit on them all day!
 I didn’t even have to worry about any awkward moments.
 After visitng several stores, we found a couch, chair, and ottoman that were extremely comfortable for both of us….and we bought them!
 Of course, we wanted to get some credit card rewards, so we purchased them as such.
 As per usual, we’ve already paid the cards off online.